masih84/CarND-Behavioral-Cloning-P3/writeup.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+A Python code was developed on github [Full Project Repo](https://github.com/masih84/CarND-Behavioral-Cloning-P3) - [model.py](https://github.com/masih84/CarND-Behavioral-Cloning-P3/blob/master/model.py).
+The project is written in python and its utilises such as [numpy](http://www.numpy.org/) and [OpenCV](http://opencv.org/), [Keras](https://keras.io/) and [Tensorflow](https://www.tensorflow.org/).

 [//]: # (Image References)